 Cutting our consumption of animal proteins significantly reduces the environmental impact of the food we eat.
-Sustainable food is intrinsically linked to That's because the environmental foot- the notion of food security.
-Today, food print of consuming animal protein is security no longer simply describes the substantially higher than the consump- need to feed a growing population; it tion of plant protein, notably in terms refers to a commitment to offer food jusof water and pesticide use, the amount tice to all, notably by ensuring high-quaof land cultivated and greenhouse gas lity food that takes into account cultural emissions.4 These are all great reasons diversities. to explore the huge variety of vegetato consumption of seafood, opt for certified sustainable seafood products.
+That's because the environmental footprint of consuming animal protein is substantially higher than the consumption of plant protein, notably in terms of water and pesticide use, the amount of land cultivated and greenhouse gas emissions.4 These are all great reasons to explore the huge variety of vegetarian and vegan recipes that replace meat with plant-based alternatives such as pulses, for example.
+Also, when it comes to consumption of seafood, opt for certified sustainable seafood products.